greggersaurus/OpenSteamController/Firmware/WipExplorations/FauxControllers/README.md

  Nintendo Switch Pro Controller).

-Ideally, once the USB communications side of things is understood this project will be merged into the Steam Controller Custom Firmware efforts and married to logic interfacing with the Steam Controller peripherals so that the Steam Controller can act as known commercial controllers, such as the Nintendo Switch Pro Controller.
+Ideally, once the USB communications side of things is understood this project will be merged into the Open Steam Controller Firmware efforts and married to logic interfacing with the Steam Controller peripherals so that the Steam Controller can act as known commercial controllers, such as the Nintendo Switch Pro Controller.